Chinese official urged Hong Kong villagers to drive off protesters before violence at train station

 “This had not only caused citizens to lose confidence in the police, but also made civil servants suspect that the government departments are not aimed to serve citizens faithfully.”

-At a press conference, Police Commissioner Lo denied any collusion between his force and triads but acknowledged the need to restore public confidence.
+At a news conference, Police Commissioner Lo denied any collusion between his force and triads but acknowledged the need to restore public confidence.